desci-labs/desci-codex/packages/metrics/README.md

 # @codex/metrics

-Shared metrics types, validation, and utilities for the Codex project.
+Shared metrics library for node data collection and server validation in the Codex P2P network.

+## What's this for?

+The node package collects metrics and sends them to the metrics server.
+This library handles the tricky parts - making sure both sides use the same data format, properly signing metrics with libp2p keys, and validating everything on the server side.

+Before this library, we had duplicate type definitions and manual signing logic scattered across packages.
+Now it's all in one place.

-## Purpose
+## Features

-This package solves the format coordination problem between the producer (`packages/node`) and consumer (`packages/metrics_server`) sides of the metrics system.
-It provides:

-- **Type Safety**: Shared TypeScript interfaces and Zod schemas for all metric formats
+- **Shared types**: Both node and server use the same TypeScript definitions
-- **Canonical Serialization**: Deterministic JSON serialization for cryptographic signatures
+- **libp2p integration**: Uses Ed25519 keys and peer IDs for signatures
-- **Format Transformations**: Utilities to convert between internal and wire formats
-- **Validation**: Runtime validation using Zod schemas
-- **Signing & Verification**: Utilities for Ed25519 signature creation and validation
+- **Bulletproof validation**: Schema validation plus cryptographic verification
+- **Simple API**: Just a few functions to handle signing and validation

 ## Installation